Israel Smith: Career

 Smith began his political career in 1785 when he served as a member of the Vermont House of Representatives.
 He served in the Vermont House again from 1788 to 1791.
 During this period, he was active in solving Vermont's boundary disputes with other states and served as a delegate to the Vermont Constitutional Convention, at which Vermont ratified the American Constitution.
 By 1790 Smith had moved to Rutland, Vermont.

 When Vermont became a state in 1791, Smith ran for Vermont's seat in the United States House of Representatives.
 In a bitterly fought election between Smith, Matthew Lyon and Isaac Tichenor, Smith received second place, 35% of the vote in the first round, but won the runoff against Lyon.
 Smith represented Vermont's 1st District in the U.S. House from 1791 to 1797.
 In 1792 and 1794, Lyon unsuccessfully ran against Smith, but in 1796 Smith was defeated by Lyon.
 By this time, Smith had become a member of the Democratic-Republican Party.

 In 1797, Smith again briefly served in the Vermont State House.
 He became Chief Justice of the Vermont Supreme Court in 1797, but resigned the following year.
 In 1800, Smith was reelected to the United States House of Representatives, where he served until 1802.

 In 1802, Smith was elected to the United States Senate from Vermont, and served in the Senate from 1803 to 1807.
-In 1807 he successfully ran against one of his old political rivals, Isaac Tichenor, for governor.
-Tichenor had served as governor for a decade.
-Smith resigned from the Senate and served as Governor of Vermont from 1807 to 1808, when he was defeated for reelection by Tichenor.
-Smith served as Vermont's fourth Governor.
+Smith challenged one of his old political rivals — governor Isaac Tichenor, who served as governor from 1797 to 1807 — six times.
+He was unsuccessful in his first five attempts in 1799, 1800, 1801, 1802, and 1806, but finally defeated Tichenor in 1807.
+Smith resigned from the Senate and served as Governor of Vermont from 1807 to 1808, when he was defeated for reelection by Tichenor, who served for one last year before being defeated in 1809 by Jones Galusha.